Development of the CMS detector for the CERN LHC Run 3: Muon system

-\paragraph{Readout changes and \Phase1 RPC trigger contributions} As mentioned in Section~\ref{sec:l1trigger:muon}, the \Phase1 level-1 (L1) trigger upgrade~\cite{CMS:TDR-012} moved from a muon detector-based scheme to a geometry-based system.
+As mentioned in Section~\ref{sec:l1trigger:muon}, the \Phase1 level-1 (L1) trigger upgrade~\cite{CMS:TDR-012} moved from a muon detector-based scheme to a geometry-based system.
 The three muon trigger systems were replaced by three track finders, each covering a specific pseudorapidity region.

 The RPC pattern comparator trigger (PACT) has the function of reading out the information from the RPC frontend boards (FEBs).
 These are installed at chamber level via the link board system, located in the CMS experimental cavern in the balconies next to the detector.
 In the link boards, the low-voltage differential signaling (LVDS) signals from the FEBs are synchronized with the LHC clock, converted to optical signals, and sent to the RPC trigger boards in the service cavern.
-Since the beginning of \Run2, the RPC signals coming from the link boards are split and sent to the muon processors TwinMux, as described in Section~\ref{sec:dt:twinmux}, and to the concentration pre-processing and fan-out (CPPF)~\cite{Cheng:2018app}.
+Since the beginning of \Run2, the RPC signals coming from the link boards are split and sent to the muon processors TwinMux, as described in Section~\ref{sec:dt:ph1electronics}, and to the concentration pre-processing and fan-out (CPPF)~\cite{Cheng:2018app}.
 Both TwinMux and CPPF do the hit clustering and cluster selection and forward the produced clusters to the track finders (TwinMux to the BMTF and CPPF to the EMTF).
 The OMTF, described in Section~\ref{sec:l1trigger:muon}, reads the RPC data straight from the link boards, then combines them with the full list of DT trigger segments directly at the track-finding step and performs the clustering and selection.

 The contribution of the RPC system to the refactored L1 muon trigger architecture is different for the three muon track finders and can be summarized as follows: \begin{itemize} \item BMTF: RPC timing information is used to improve the DT trigger primitives' bunch crossing assignment.
 In the first two stations, where two RPC layers are present, a segment is built from the coincidence of hits in the inner and outer chambers.
 The latter provides redundancy in case of DT inefficiencies. \item OMTF: RPC hit position information is used standalone from the eight available chambers (five in the barrel and three in the endcap), per $\phi$ division (sector). \item EMTF: RPC hit position information is used in case there is no corresponding CSC trigger primitive. \end{itemize} The combination of information from the barrel muon detectors at an early stage allows the exploitation of the system redundancy already at the step of building the trigger primitives.
 As shown in the left plot of Fig.~\ref{fig:rpc:dtwithrpc}~\cite{CMS:DP-2016-074}, the combination of DT and RPC leads to an average increase of the station-1 barrel trigger-primitive efficiency of about 1.4\%, raising the plateau value from 95\% to about 96.5\%.
 However, this is not the only gain from the new architecture.
 The trigger also benefits from detector complementarity since the use of RPC timing information reduces the number of out-of-time DT trigger primitives, as shown in Fig.~\ref{fig:dt:twinmux}.